 How Connecticut Property Taxes Work

-Property taxes in the state of Connecticut are administered entirely by cities and towns.
+Cities and towns alone administer all property taxes in the state of Connecticut.
 While the state does have some oversight of the process, homeowners deal almost entirely with local officials.
-Assessors assigned by the local municipality valuate property to determine its fair market value.
+The local municipality assigns assessors who valuate property to determine its fair market value.
 By law, this must happen at least once every five years, but assessments can be more frequent than that.

 Once a property’s fair market value has been established, the statewide assessment ratio of 70% is applied.
-This means that a property’s assessed value is equal to 70% of the home’s market value.
-The homeowner does not pay taxes on market value but on this lower, assessed value.
-So, for example, if your home is worth $500,000, the assessed value will be $350,000.
+This means that a property’s assessed value is equal to 70% of its market value.
+The homeowner does not pay taxes on market value, but rather on the lower assessed value.
+For example, if your home is worth $500,000, the assessed value comes out to $350,000.

 Connecticut Property Tax Rates

 Municipalities in Connecticut apply property taxes in terms of mill rates.
-A mill rate is equal to $1 in tax for every $1,000 in assessed value.
-To calculate your tax based on your mill rate, divide your assessed value by 1,000 and multiply the result by your rate.
+A mill rate is equal to $1 in taxes for every $1,000 in assessed value.
+To calculate your tax based on your mill rate, divide your assessed value by 1,000 and multiply the result by your mill rate.

-The table below shows the average effective property tax rates for each of Connecticut’s 8 counties.
+The table below shows the average effective property tax rates for each of Connecticut’s eight counties.
 An effective property tax rate is equal to taxes paid as a percentage of home value.
-The U.S. average effective property tax rate is 1.19%.
+The U.S. average effective property tax rate is 1.07%.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 Fairfield County is the most populous county in the state of Connecticut.
-The major cities include Fairfield, Bridgeport, Stamford and Norwalk.
-Property taxes in Fairfield are lower than the state average, although slightly higher than the national average.
+Major cities here include Fairfield, Bridgeport, Stamford and Norwalk.
+At a 1.83% average effective rate, property taxes in Fairfield County are lower than the 1.96% state average, but higher than the 0.99% national average.

-While homeowners in Hartford County pay less in absolute terms than those in Fairfield County, they actually face higher rates.
-The average effective property tax rate across Hartford County is 1.98%, higher than both the state and national average.
+While homeowners in Hartford County pay less annually than those in Fairfield County, they actually face higher rates.
+The average effective property tax rate across Hartford County is 2.4%, which is well above the 1.96% state average.

-In the city of Hartford the mill rate is 74.29 mills.
-That is higher than in other nearby cities like New Britain.
-The rate there is 49 mills.
+In the city of Hartford, the mill rate is 74.29 mills.
+That's higher than many other nearby cities.

 New Haven County

-Effective property tax rates in New Haven are among the highest in the state of Connecticut.
-The countywide average effective rate is 2.01%.
-That means the average New Haven homeowner pays over 2% of her home’s value in property taxes every year.
+Effective property tax rates in New Haven are the highest in the state of Connecticut.
+The countywide average effective rate is 2.38%.
+This translates to a median annual property tax payment of $6,002, good for second-largest in the state.

 New London County

-Located in southeastern Connecticut along the Atlantic coast, New London has the lowest property taxes on average of any Connecticut county.
-(Although, as mentioned above, tax rates in Connecticut are administered by municipalities, not counties.)
-The average effective property tax rate in New London County is 1.56%.
-That is significant lower than the state average rate of 1.83%.
+Located in southeastern Connecticut along the East Coast, New London has some of the lowest property taxes on average of any Connecticut county.
+(Although, as mentioned above, municipalities, not counties, administer tax rates in Connecticut).

-The average homeowner in Litchfield County pays $4,460 in annual property taxes.
-That is lower than the state average ($5,107), although still well above the national average.
-Effective property tax rates in Litchfield County are also above the national average.
-The average effective property tax rate in Litchfield County is 1.69%.
+Litchfield County residents pay a median property tax of $5,335 annually.
+That is lower than the state average ($6,096), although it's still well above the national average ($2,795).
+Effective property tax rates in Litchfield County are also above the national average, as they currently stand at 2.07%.

 Middlesex County is located in central Connecticut, south of Hartford.
-The largest city in the county is Middletown, where the city mill rate is 32.7 mills.
-In addition, fire departments levy property taxes with mill rates ranging from 1.326 to 7.3 mills.
-Including all municipalities in Middlesex County, the average effective property tax rate is 1.85%.
+One of the largest cities in the county is Middletown, where the city millage rate is 35.80 mills.
+Including all municipalities in Middlesex County, the average effective property tax rate is 2.01%.

-Tolland County is the second smallest county in Connecticut by population.
-On average, homeowners in the county pay $4,702 annually in property taxes.
-Tax rates, which are determined by municipalities, vary depending on where you live.
-For example, in Andover the rate is 30.72 mills.
-In Stafford the rate is slightly higher at 33.03 mills.
+Tolland County is the second-smallest county in Connecticut by population.
+Homeowners in the county pay a median property tax bill of $5,818 annually.
+Tax rates, which municipalities determine, vary depending on where you live.
+For example, in Andover the rate is 35.61 mills.
+In Stafford, the rate is slightly lower at 34.93 mills.

 If you’re looking for low property tax rates in Connecticut, it might be a good idea to start your search in Windham County.
-On average, homeowners in Windham pay $3,391 annually in property taxes, well below the state average.
+The median property tax payment residents pay annually is $4,049, which is considerably cheaper than the $6,096 state median.